Skip to main content

 long_trailing_percentage = input.float(title="Trailing %", defval=.01) * 0.01

-long_previous_close_price = math.max(close, close, close)
+long_previous_close_price = math.max(close, close, close) // This is always just 'close'

 long_trailing_price := long_previous_close_price * (1 - long_trailing_percentage)

-// This condition is always true!
+// This condition is ALWAYS true!

 if long_trailing_price < long_previous_close_price

-strategy.close("EL", comment="xTP", immediately = true)
+strategy.close("EL", comment="Oops", immediately = true)

 var float highestPrice = na